tmobile/magentaA11y/_checklist-native/carousel.md

 ### Name
 - Programmatic name describes the purpose of the carousel.
+- Append ", Carousel" to the programmatic name to announce the role, since the carousel is custom and does not have a native role assigned
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
 - Placeholder text is NOT the programmatic name

 - **UIKit**
   - You can programmatically set the visible label with `setTitle()`.
-    - The button’s title will overwrite the button’s `accessibilityLabel`.
+    - The carousel's title will overwrite the carousel's `accessibilityLabel`.
-  - If a visible label is not applicable in this case, set the button's `accessibilityLabel` to the label of your choice.
+  - If a visible label is not applicable in this case, set the carousel's `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
   - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.